Should I Leave My Pictures Up?

 Pictures that you can leave up

-If you have some kids drawings, like a toddler drawing that was just magnificent or it was very colorful, you can leave those up.
+If you have some kid’s drawings, like a toddler drawing that was just magnificent or it was very colorful, you can leave those up and put them in a nice frame.
 You can use them in their room or a kitchen which is fine (just not all over the fridge).
 Any pictures with neutral landscapes are ok as well.
 Clocks and mirrors are ok to leave up and can actually add color to a room as well.

 So in answer to your question, should I leave my pictures up?
 Yes some of them.
 Some of them will be more appropriate than others.
 But if you have any questions or need to know specifically for your home, please contact Blue Diamond Staging & Design.

 You may realize that you have more home staging questions.
 That’s what I am here for.
 If you need help staging your home so you can sell it faster, sign up for an in-home or online consultation.